soxueren/atsd/integration/activemq/README.md

 # Monitoring ActiveMQ with ATSD

-This document describes the process of configuring ActiveMQ for monitoring with Axibase Time Series Database.
+This document describes the process of configuring ActiveMQ for availability and performance monitoring with Axibase Time Series Database.

 ## Requirements

 * [ActiveMQ version 5.x.+](http://activemq.apache.org)
-* Axibase Time Series Database.
-For installation instructions, see [Axibase Time Series Database Download Options](http://axibase.com/products/axibase-time-series-database/download-atsd/).
-* Axibase Collector.
-For installation instructions, see [Axibase Collector Installation](http://axibase.com/products/axibase-time-series-database/writing-data/collector/axibase-collector-installation/).

-# Configuring ActiveMQ Server
+# Configure ActiveMQ Server

-## Step 1: Enabling JMX and Log Aggregator
+## Step 1: Enable JMX and Log Aggregator

 * Login into ActiveMQ server via SSH.
 * Change to ActiveMQ installation directory.